This procedure connects two or more bones in the spine. The bones then can't move, which helps ease neck or back pain.

 It may take several months for the affected bones in your spine to heal and fuse together.
 Your doctor may recommend that you wear a brace for a time to keep your spine aligned correctly.
 Physical therapy can teach you how to move, sit, stand and walk in a manner that keeps your spine properly aligned.

-When spinal fusion is performed from the back of the neck (posterior cervical fusion), rods and screws are used to hold the vertebrae together.
+When spinal fusion is done from the back of the neck, known as posterior cervical fusion, rods and screws are used to hold the bones together.

 Spinal fusion typically works for fixing broken bones, reshaping the spine or making the spine more stable.
 But study results are mixed when the cause of the back or neck pain is unclear.
 Spinal fusion often works no better than nonsurgical treatments for back pain with a cause that's not clear.